delivered at one of PMV’s national training centres (Perth, Karratha & Adelaide)

 The course is designed to transition participants by developing skills to design, manage, commission, and maintain complex electrical engineering projects and safely operate plant and equipment

-• To plan and manage large electrical projects including contract variations, team effectiveness and facilitating continuous improvements
+| Project Management | Plan and manage large electrical projects, including contract variations, team effectiveness, and continuous improvement. |

 Students who hold successfully complete both theoretical and practical training, for all units of competency in the training package (refer https://training.gov.au/Training/Details/UEE62122), will receive the full qualifications